Charles W. Ranson

 Ranson as a Financial Expert Witness --

-Ranson has real world experience in dealing with the complex relationships between investors and financial institutions.
+Ranson has real world experience in dealing with the complex relationships between financial institutions, trustees, beneficiary and investors .
 In his role as senior officer at all of the above firms, Ranson was involved with investment management, trust services, estate administration, credit and banking, derivatives, alternative investments, and risk management products.